Zhincore/radio/README.md

 - Lightweight
 - Simple to use
 - Supports multiple radios
-- Stops playing when noone's listening (small internal buffers fill up)
+- Stops playing when noone's listening
 - Chooses files at random and tries to repeat as little as possible

 ## Requirements